 We denote by $\R^{m\times n}\supset \R^{m\times n}_+$ the sets of real valued and nonnegative valued $m\times n$ matrices respectively. ($\R^{m}=\R^{m\times 1}\supset \R_+^m=\R_+^{m\times1}$ the set of column vectors and the subset of nonnegative column vectors with $m$ coordinates respectively.)
 Let $[n]=\{1,\ldots,n\}, \frac{0}{0}=0, \frac{+}{0}=\infty$.

 One of the most applicable feature of PF-theory is the Collatz-Wielandt characterization of $\rho(A)$ for $A\in\R^{m\times m}_+$ \cite{Col42, Wie50}:

-We give necessary and sufficient conditions that the above infimum is achieved for some positive $\x$.
-Furthermore, the infimum is achieved at a unique $\y>\0$, up to scaling, if and only if $A$ is an irreducible matrix and $\y$ is the PF-vector of $A$.
-See \S\ref{sec:clas}.
+Theorem 6.4.5 in \cite{Fri15} gives a necessary and sufficient condiitons on $A$ that the above infimum is achieved for some positive $\x$.
 In a simple noiseless model in wireless netrworks $\frac{1}{\rho(A)}$ is the reception threshold \cite{Sri03, PSC05} and \cite[\S6.9]{Fri15}.

 Given a pair of nonsquare matrices $A,B\in \R^{m\times n}$ one can consider the generalized eigenvalue problem